 The non-employee members of our board of directors are eligible to receive compensation for their service on our board of directors.
 The 2019 compensation for the non-employee members of our board of directors consisted of (i) an annual director fee of \$112,910 (or \$80,000 for directors who commenced service on the board of directors in 2018 or 2019); (ii) additional annual fees for committee service of \$6,300 for service on a board committee (other than the chair) or \$12,600 for service as chair of a board committee; and (iii) consulting fees in the amount of \$500 per hour for additional board services beyond the scope of a director's customary service as a member of the board of directors.
 In addition, during 2019 the non-employee directors were eligible to receive a discretionary annual bonus targeted at \$120,000 and payable as to seventy-five percent (75%) in cash and twenty-five percent (25%) in stock appreciation rights.
-The amount of the annual bonus was determined based on the company's performance against the financial and non-financial goals under the Organizational Bonus Plan for the given year, although the company's stockholders retained discretion to increase or decrease the actual bonuses awarded to the directors.
+The amount of the annual bonus is determined based on the company's performance against the financial and non-financial goals under the Organizational Bonus Plan for the given year, although the company's stockholders retain discretion to increase or decrease the actual bonuses awarded to the directors.
 The stockholders did not exercise this discretion with respect to the 2019 bonuses and the actual annual bonuses awarded to each non-employee director for 2019 are set forth in the Director Compensation Table below in the column entitled "Non-Equity Incentive Plan Compensation."
 See the section of this prospectus titled "-Cash-Based Incentive Compensation" above for a description of company performance under the Organization Bonus Plan for 2019.

-During 2019, Ms. Radcliffe, Ms. Thompson and Mr. Westphal were our employees and also members of the board of directors and received no additional compensation for their service on the board of directors.
-Effective June 1, 2020, Ms. Radcliffe, Ms. Thompson and Mr. Westphal no longer serve as our employees.
+Ms. Radcliffe, Ms. Thompson and Mr. Westphal are our employees and also members of the board of directors.
+They receive no additional compensation for their service on the board of directors.
 See "Certain Relationships and Related Party Transactions" section below for information regarding their employment arrangements with the company.